MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 **Trial license:** You can start a free 90 day Power Automate premium trial will provide access to all available capabilities listed above, including the add-on capability.
 Note that there is a process size limit for any processes created while on the trial.

-**Power BI license:** To customize your report, you need to link the process to your own Power BI workspace, and a Power BI premium per user license (or better) is needed.
+**Power BI license:** To customize your report, you need to link the process to your own Power BI workspace, and a Power BI premium per-user license (or better) is needed.
 To learn more about Power BI licensing, go to [Power BI pricing](https://powerbi.microsoft.com/en-us/pricing/).

 **Preview:** Note that some features are in preview, denoted by the preview tag, and for process templates that are still in preview, license and trial are not needed.

+**Dataverse capacity:** Depending on the size of the process data you import, you may run out of Dataverse storage capacity.
+In which case you will need to contact your admin about purchasing more storage capacity, or delete existing processes to free up storage.
+The process data we store will mostly use file capacity.
+Learn more about Dataverse storage capcity, got to [New Microsoft Dataverse storage capacity](https://learn.microsoft.com/en-us/power-platform/admin/capacity-storage).

 ## Prerequisites

 Before you start using process advisor capabilities, make sure you have the following prerequisites:

-- Process mining licenses

-   - To use basic process mining functionality, go to [Power Automate Pricing](https://powerautomate.microsoft.com/pricing/) to obtain a Power Automate license.

-   - To be able to customize your process reports in Power BI, go to [Power BI Pricing](https://powerbi.microsoft.com/pricing/) to obtain a Power Bi license.

-   - To learn more about licensing and add Dataverse capacity, visit page 21 of the [Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).
+- The required licenses or trials depending on the capabilities you want access to (see above).

 - A Microsoft Power Platform environment with a Microsoft Dataverse database.